alexsoft/alex.plekhanov.us/resources/posts/2016-03-01-lets-get-encrypted.md

 #### What is "Let's Encrypt"?

-"Let's Encrypt" is the authority that provides free ssl certificates.
+["Let's Encrypt"][letsencrypt] is the authority that provides free ssl certificates.
 This initiative is now supported by everyone, so it means that you really get trusted certificates.
 On December 3 they launched in public beta but unfortunately until yesterday I didn't have time to fully use it.